Portfolio

 My Role

-I was the sole UX designer at Adometry and worked on several products, Attribute being the one I focused on the most.
-I worked with the VP of Product, a product manager, software developers, math scientists and data scientists to design and build the Attribute application.
+I was the sole UX designer at Adometry and worked on several products, Adometry Attribute being the one I focused on the most.
+I worked with the VP of Product, a product manager, software engineers, math scientists and data scientists to design and build the Attribute application.
 Most of the insights into what customers would want from the Attribute application came from the VP of Product who had a career in online marketing prior to joining Adometry.

 Project Goals